percona/percona-server-mongodb-operator/source/api.rst

    }
    </style>

-Percona Distribution for MongoDB Operator provides an `aggregation-layer extension for the Kubernetes API <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/>`_.
+|operator| provides an `aggregation-layer extension for the Kubernetes API <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/>`_.
 Please refer to the
 `official Kubernetes API documentation <https://kubernetes.io/docs/reference/>`_ on the API access and usage details.
 The following subsections describe the Percona XtraDB Cluster API provided by the Operator.